gini/dropwizard-gelf/README.md

 *   **shortMessagePattern**: The layout of the short message according to [PatternLayout](http://logback.qos.ch/manual/layouts.html#conversionWord).
 Defaults to none which means the message will be truncated to create the short message;
-*   **sendingHostName** The sending host name.
+*   **hostName** The sending host name.
 Used to override the name of the server which will appear in the log messages.
 Defaults to the output of 'hostname'.
 *   **includeFullMDC**: Add all fields from the MDC will be added to the GELF message.
 If set to false, only the keys listed in additionalFields will be added to a GELF message.
 Defaults to false;